fr-ser/grafana-sqlite-datasource/README.md

 If the server where Grafana is installed has no access to the Grafana.com server, then the plugin can be downloaded and manually copied to the server.

-2. Get the zip file from https://github.com/fr-ser/grafana-sqlite-datasource/releases/latest
+1. Get the zip file from [Latest release on Github](https://github.com/fr-ser/grafana-sqlite-datasource/releases/latest)
-3. Extract the zip file into the data/plugins subdirectory for Grafana:
+2. Extract the zip file into the data/plugins subdirectory for Grafana:
    `unzip the_downloaded_file.zip -d YOUR_PLUGIN_DIR/frser-sqlite-datasource`
-4. Restart the Grafana server
+3. Restart the Grafana server
-5. To make sure the plugin was installed, check the list of installed datasources.
+4. To make sure the plugin was installed, check the list of installed datasources.
 Click the Plugins item in the main menu.
 Both core datasources and installed datasources will appear.

 ### ARM6 / RaspberryPi Zero W support